yirueilu-b/YirueiLuBlog/static/media/utterancesComment.0155e595.md

 The parameters after `#` would be ignored and Utterances bot will reference `url` or `path` to the root/base URL and all posts will load the same comments.

-Therefore, at the `issue-term` attribute, we must provide an unique ID of the post `UNIQUE_ID` so that the Utterances bot could reference to each posts independently.
+Therefore, at the `issue-term` attribute, we must provide an unique ID of the post `UNIQUE_ID` so that the Utterances bot could reference to each posts and create issue independently.

 - After loading the scripts, the comments are now ready to be rendered as below.